Kelisei/Kelisei/README.md

 - :stars: Languages: English, Spanish
 - 😄 Pronouns: he/him
-- 🔭 I’m currently working on a discord clone using Tauri
+- 🔭 I’m currently on a webpage with Django.
 - ⚡ Fun fact: I don't like Icecream